ABI-Software/ABIBook/PMR/PMR-exposing-cellml.rst

 Creating CellML exposures
 =========================

 CellML models in PMR are presented through *exposures*.
-An exposure is a view of a particular revision of a workspace, and is quite flexible in terms of what it can present.
+An :term:`exposure` is a view of a particular revision of a workspace, and is quite flexible in terms of what it can present.
 A workspace may contain one or more models, and any number of models may be presented in a single exposure.
 Exposures generally take the form of some documentation about the model(s), a range of ways of looking at the model(s) or their metadata, and links to download the model(s).

 The example below shows the main exposure page for the Bondarenko *et al.* 2004 workspace.
 This workspace contains two models, which can be viewed via the **Navigation** pane on the right hand side of the page.